Anica Bošković

-Anica Bošković (born 1714 in Republic of Ragusa - died 13 August 1804 in Ragusa) was a Ragusan writer.
+Anica Bošković (1714 – 13 August 1804) was a Ragusan writer.
+Hers was one of the first important women's names in Ragusan literature.

+Biography

+Her work, The Dialogue (1758), was the first and only literary work written by a female author in the literature of Ragusa.

 She wrote a pastoral song and translated from the Italian language.
 Christian themes permeate her work.
-Hers was one of the first important women's names in Ragusan literature.

-Biography

-Her work, The Dialogue (1758), was the first and sole literary work written by a female author in the literature of Ragusa.